Andy Thomas

-Andrew "Andy" Sydney Withiel Thomas, AO (born 18 December 1951) is an Australian and American aerospace engineer and a former NASA astronaut.
+Andrew Sydney Withiel Thomas, AO (born 18 December 1951) is an Australian and American aerospace engineer and a former NASA astronaut.
 He has dual nationality; he became a U.S. citizen in December 1986, hoping to gain entry to NASA's astronaut program.
 He is married to fellow NASA astronaut Shannon Walker.

 Education

 Thomas went to St Andrews Primary School, Adelaide at Walkerville in South Australia and subsequently to St Peter's College, Adelaide.
 After secondary school, he studied at the University of Adelaide, where he received a BEng degree with First Class Honours in 1973 and a PhD degree in 1978, both in Mechanical Engineering.

 He appears in the 1972 edition of the Adelaide University Engineering Society's (AUES) annual publication, Hysteresis.
 The caption below a photograph of the 21-year-old Thomas reads:

 He is the great-great-grandson of Frederick George Waterhouse, first curator of the South Australian Institute Museum, and naturalist of the John McDouall Stuart Expedition 1861–1862.